CROI 2026 Chair and Vice Chairs

 Dr El-Sadr is Professor of Epidemiology and Medicine at Columbia University, Executive Vice President of Columbia Global, and the founder and Director of ICAP at the Columbia Mailman School of Public Health.
 She is engaged in the design, implementation, and scale-up of HIV and related programs and research in the US and globally.

-Research Focus: The prevention and management of HIV, integration of HIV and tuberculosis interventions, and advancing implementation science that aims at generating knowledge and experiences in pursuit of the health of populations.
+Research Focus: Prevention and management of HIV, integration of HIV and tuberculosis interventions, and advancing implementation science that aims at generating knowledge and experiences in pursuit of the health of populations

 Elaine J. Abrams, MD